lambdamikel/europc-keyboard/README.md

-Whereas it is possible to repair the traces and contact zones on the Mylar with conducting "leitsilber" paint, the worst part of this keyboard is that the Mylar sheet just gets extended into a "flex cabled" that then connects directly to the motherboard via a simple flex ribbon cable connector.
-The metalized end contacts of this Mylar flex cable that make contact with the connector are pretty much impossible to repair once they deteriorated.
-Moreover, the spacing of the conducting paint traces is very fine, and the flexcable part of the Mylar sheet cracks easily in this region.
+Whereas it is possible to repair the traces and contact zones on the Mylar with conducting "leitsilber" paint, the worst part of this keyboard is that the Mylar sheet just gets extended and turns into a flex cable that then connects directly to the motherboard via a simple flex cable connector.
+The metalized end contacts of this Mylar flex cable are pretty much impossible to repair once they deteriorated.
+Moreover, the spacing of the conducting paint traces is very fine and narrow, making repairs with Leitsilber almost impossible, and the flexcable part of the Mylar sheet cracks easily in this region as well.
+A real nightmare.

 ## Solution

-To once and for all get rid of the Mylar sheet in the Euro PC keyboards, I created a flexible (0.4 mm thick) PCB as a substitute.
-Just open up your EuroPC keyboard, remote and trash the Mylar sheet, and put in this flexible PCB.
-You may have to use an exacto knife to carve out some extra material from the sheet to make it fit perfectly with the plastic posts in the keyboard (i.e., 0.2 to 0.5 mm).
+To once and for all get rid of the Mylar sheet in the Euro PC keyboards and repair your original Euro PC keyboard, I created this flexible (0.4 mm thick) PCB as a substitute.
+Just open up your EuroPC keyboard, remove and dispose of the Mylar sheet, and put this flexible PCB instead.
+You may have to use an exacto knife to carve out some extra material from the PCB to make it fit perfectly with the keyboard carrier plastic posts.

-The flex cable connector is removed from the Euro PC motherboard by desoldering it.
-And then replaced with a little adapter board.
-The adapter board is connected to the Euro PC motherboard via single row standard pitch pin headers.
-Fine pitch pin headers are used to connect a female, fine-pitch (IDC) ribbon cable to it, which then connects to the flexible keyboard PCB.
-The keyboard PCB has proper fine pitch pin headers holes as well.
+Also, the flex cable connector on the Euro PC motherboard needs to be removed (by desoldering it).
+It is then replaced by a little adapter board.
+Single row standard pitch header pins connect the adapter board to the motherboard.
+Fine pitch pin headers on the adapter board are used to connect it to the keyboard, using a female, fine-pitch (IDC) ribbon cable.
+The keyboard PCB has proper fine pitch pin header mounting holes as well.
+See the pictures below for illustration.

-The pictures shown below will make this clear.

 ## Video